 Once they see you, the bus driver must situate the bus to let down a ramp.
 You’ll board from the side entrance towards the back of the bus.

 Guests with a folding wheelchair who are able to get out of their wheelchair may also load at the back door, fold the wheelchair and sit on a bus seat.
+Someone in your party must hold the chair.
 This can be faster because the folded wheelchair is not tied down.
 It also saves the designated tiedown spots for ECVs and occupied wheelchairs, which are always required to be tied down.

 Here’s the boarding process: